jax0033/times-table-py/README.md

 A times table in python

 Usage:
 Use the keys to customize your Times Table!

+or,

+alternatively, in the timestable.py file, the marked variables can be changed for customized results

 Keys: